Copenhagen Capital Region, Denmark Travel Guide

 Learn from a society that champions diversity, environmental responsibility, and social progress.

-The city's relaxed pace and "hygge" culture encourage slowing down and appreciating the present moment.
+The city's a calm pace and "hygge" culture encourage slowing down and admiring the present moment.

 Your trip can contribute positively to Copenhagen's sustainability plus cultural integrity.